Advertisement

 Whether you deal with joint pain or you're worried about your risk for developing arthritis, you might think running is too much on your knees, hips, or ankles.

-But if you're missing your weekly runs for the sake of your joints, you might want to think again, according to a new study presented at the American Academy of Orthopedic Surgeons' annual meeting.
+But if you're missing your weekly runs for the sake of your joints, you might want to think again, according to a study presented at the American Academy of Orthopedic Surgeons' annual meeting.
 Here's what they found.

 Does running increase your risk for arthritis?